 It’s equally as important to see what’s not working.
 Google Analytics will let you know if 84% of visitors who land on a certain page bounce immediately, which could indicate that the information on that page isn’t actually helpful, or that something on the page might be broken.

 GA opens up a world of insights so you can make smarter marketing decisions and refine them in real time.
-In this post, we have a look at some of the metrics that you can and should be tracking in Google Analytics.
+In this post, we have a look at some of the metrics that you can and should be tracking.

 What can I do with Google Analytics?